 Before diving deep, here's what each tool is:

 What is NotebookLM?
-NotebookLM is Google's AI research assistant that answers questions based specifically on documents you upload.
+NotebookLM is Google's AI research assistant that answers questions based specifically on sources you upload.
 It's designed for project-based research with defined source materials, providing citations and audio summaries.

 What is Obsidian?
 Obsidian is a markdown-based note-taking application where your notes are plain text files stored locally on your device.
 It features bidirectional linking and a powerful plugin ecosystem for customization.

 What is Atlas?
-Atlas is an AI-native knowledge management platform that combines document storage, automatic connections, visual knowledge graphs, and AI chat across your entire knowledge base.
+Atlas is an AI-native knowledge workspace that combines source storage, automatic connections, visual mind maps, and AI chat across your entire knowledge base.

 Now let's go deeper.